Chicken Gravy (Dry) (1 Tbsp) and Dosa (1 Piece)

 Physical Activity

-Engage in light physical activity, such as a short walk after your meal, to help lower blood sugar levels.
+Engage in light physical activity, like a short walk, after eating.
+This can help lower blood sugar levels.

-Keep track of your blood sugar levels after meals and adjust your diet accordingly, consulting a healthcare professional if necessary.
+Keep track of your blood sugar levels before and after meals to better understand how different foods affect you and make adjustments as necessary.

 metabolic